tieje/unofficial_powell_365_docs/content/references/webparts.md

 ### Determine the Type of Webpart By Inspecting SharePoint Site with Dev Tools

 &emsp; The type of webpart can be found in the `data-sp-feature-tag`.
+You'll want to inspect the page, and press `Ctrl + F` to find this attribute in the HTML.
 It may look like the following:
 ```html
 <div data-sp-feature-tag="PowellScriptEditorWebPart web part (Search)" ...>...</div>
 ```